moyu3739/Enana/readme.md

 - `-lm, --list-model`: to list all available models in a specific family (use with -f)
 - `-i, --input`: input file path (required)
 - `-o, --output`: output file path (optional, default is the input filename with "_enana" suffix)
 - `-p, --preview`: to output preview image.
-If you use this option, the program will choose an image in your EPUB file and output its original and processed copy to the output directory.
+If you use this option, the program will choose one image in your EPUB file and output its original and processed copy to the output directory.
 - `-s, --scale`: scaling factor (floating number), range and default value depends on the selected model
 - `-f, --family`: family name of super-resolution models, default=realesrgan-ncnn-vulkan
 - `-m, --model`: name of the super-resolution model, default value depends on the selected family